twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

 ## Example 1: Stock and Flow Diagrams

 Let's start with [a post](https://lethain.com/systems-thinking/) by Will Larson.
-I have a small criticism of a single blog post, but I heartily recommend all of Larson's writing, particularly his book [An Elegant Puzzle](https://lethain.com/elegant-puzzle/), a treasury of thoughtful, practical advice for engineering leaders.
+I have a small criticism[^1] of a single blog post, but I heartily recommend all of Larson's writing, particularly his book [An Elegant Puzzle](https://lethain.com/elegant-puzzle/), a treasury of thoughtful, practical advice for engineering leaders.
 Larson writes occasionally about "systems thinking", and is particularly fond of [stock and flow diagrams](https://en.wikipedia.org/wiki/Stock_and_flow), from the system dynamics toolbox.
 In [this particular post](https://lethain.com/systems-thinking/), he draws this diagram

 ![](../images/dev-velocity-sys.png){style="width: 100%"}